MaxMahem/SpanContainers/README.md

 mode, since in the authors opinion, guarding against incorrect behavior is more important than performance in virtually all situtations.

-If you feel different, these methods throwing exceptions by defineing `SPAN_CONTAINERS_USE_EXCEPTIONS` false, at which point bounds will only be guarded by assertions.
+If you feel different, these methods throwing exceptions by defineing `SC_USE_EXCEPTIONS` false, at which point bounds will only be guarded by assertions.

 `push_back`/`push_front` and `back`/`front` were used over `top` or `enque` when either set of semantics would be